aredn/aredn/README.md

 The GL.iNet GL-AR150 and GL-AR300M16 are pre-configured with the following VLANS:

-* Port labeled "WAN": untagged = AREDN WAN
+* Port labeled "WAN": untagged = AREDN® WAN
-* Port labeled "LAN": untagged = AREDN LAN, vlan 2 = DtDLink (device to device)
+* Port labeled "LAN": untagged = AREDN® LAN, vlan 2 = DtDLink (device to device)

 The GL.iNet GL-AR750 is pre-configured with the following ports, left to right: